1technophile/OpenMQTTGateway/docs/use/rf.md

 ### Send data by MQTT with advanced RF parameters

+RF sending support four advanced parameters: bits length, RF protocol, RF pulselength and RF transmission power

+-if you want to use a bits number different than 24 put inside your topic "length":24 for example

-RF sending support three advanced parameters; bits length, RF protocol and RF pulselength if you want to use a different RCswitch protocol put inside your payload the protocol number 2, "protocol":2.
+-if you want to use a different RCswitch protocol put inside your payload the protocol number 2, "protocol":2.

-if you want to use a pulselength 315 put inside your topic "delay":315
+-if you want to use a pulselength 315 put inside your topic "delay":315

-if you want to use a bits number different than 24 put inside your topic "length":24 for example
+-if you want to send with a lower power (scale from -30 to 12; 12 is default) than put inside your topic "cc1101_pa":5

 Example:
-`mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTto433" -m '{"value":1315156,"protocol":2,"length":24,"delay":315}'`
+`mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTto433" -m '{"value":1315156,"protocol":2,"length":24,"delay":315, "cc1101_pa":5}'`
-will make RCSwitch use the protocol 2 with a pulselength of 315ms and a bits number of 24
+will make RCSwitch use the protocol 2 with a pulselength of 315ms and a bits number of 24 with a power of 5

 ### Repeat the RF signal OpenMQTTGateway receive
 So as to repeat the RF signal received by the gateway once set the following parameter to true in config_RF.h